 The Headteacher has the statutory power to search pupils or their possessions, without consent, where they have reasonable grounds for suspecting that the pupil may have a prohibited item.
-These items include:
+These items include;

-Knives and weapons.
+- Knives and weapons.

 - Alcohol.

 - Illegal drugs.

-- Stolen items.
+- · Stolen items.

 - Tobacco and cigarette papers, vaping equipment.

 - Fireworks.

-- Pornographic images.
+- · Pornographic images.

+- Any article that the member of staff reasonably suspects has been, or is likely to be, used:

+- To commit an offence; or

+- To cause personal injury to any person, including the pupil themselves; or

+- To damage the property of any person, including the pupil themselves.